scikit-learn-contrib/imbalanced-learn/doc/datasets/index.rst

   >>> Counter(y_imb)
   Counter({2: 40, 1: 30, 0: 20})

-Note that all samples of a class is pass-through if the class is not mentioned in the dictionary::
+Note that all samples of a class are passed-through if the class is not mentioned in the dictionary::

   >>> ratio = {0: 10}